Find answers to your most frequently asked questions here. View the mortgages section first, or scroll down for our savings FAQs.

 Please note, this only applies to Equity release products and not our residential mortgage range.

-To apply for a lower rate, you would need to pay the balance of your current mortgage and may need to pay an early repayment charge.
+To apply for a lower rate, you would need to pay the balance of your current mortgage and potentially pay an early repayment charge.
 You’ll need to speak to an independent financial adviser first to make sure it’s the right option for you.
+If your mortgage is on the Standard Variable Rate (SVR), you can refix your interest rate at any time, as long as you have a minimum of two years remaining on your mortgage term.

 We’re committed to providing you with the best possible service.
 If you don’t think we’ve done that and would like to make a complaint, you can do so over the phone, by email or in writing.
 Find out more.